-1999 Epic Proportions, a zany new comedy by Larry Coen and David Crane, begins tonight at Broadway's Helen Hayes Theatre.
-The show about the filming of an epic motion features Tony Award-winner Kristin Chenoweth and a number of other actors known for their comedic work: Alan Tudyk, Ruth Williamson, Ross Lehman and Richard B. Shull, who passed away during the show's brief run.
+1999 Epic Proportions, a zany comedy by Larry Coen and David Crane, begins performances at Broadway's Helen Hayes Theatre.
+The show about the filming of an epic motion picture features Tony Award winner Kristin Chenoweth and a number of other actors known for their comedic work: Alan Tudyk, Ruth Williamson, Ross Lehman, and Richard B. Shull, who passes away during the show's brief run.
 Jerry Zaks directs.

-2000 Though Off-Broadway's Forbidden Broadway revue changes its repertoire regularly to keep current with theatre trends, creator/director Gerard Alessandrini occasionally gives the show a complete overhaul to acknowledge how much new material has been added.
-That time is now as the previous installment, Forbidden Broadway Cleans Up Its Act!, becomes Forbidden Broadway 2001: A Spoof Odyssey.
-The revue now parodies such new Broadway entries as Aida, Swing!, The Music Man and Seussical.
+2000 Gerard Alessandrini overhauls Forbidden Broadway Cleans Up Its Act! to become Forbidden Broadway 2001: A Spoof Odyssey.
+The revue now parodies such new Broadway entries as Aida, Swing!, The Music Man, and Seussical.

 2008 Rent ends its 12-year run at the Nederlander Theatre.
 The Pulitzer Prize-winning and Tony Award-winning rock musical by the late lyricist-librettist-composer Jonathan Larson played 5,123 performances and 16 previews.

 2008 The Quarrel, a battle of faith and tolerance, officially opens Off-Broadway at the DR2.
 Adapted by David Brandes and Joseph Telushkin from Chaim Grade's short story "My Quarrel with Hersh Rasseyner," The Quarrel follows the accidental meeting of two estranged friends, one who has become an Orthodox rabbi, the other a secular writer.